 North East Coast

-During September, storage volumes decreased in 20 systems and remained stable in one.
-By the end of the month, the volume of water stored was 70% of the total accessible capacity, a decrease of 4% from the previous year.
+During February, storage volumes increased in 21 systems and remained stable in one.
+By the end of the month, the volume of water stored was 69 per cent of the total accessible capacity, which is four per cent lower than previous year.
+The largest system remaining below 20 per cent is the inland Nogoa Mackenzie system which increased by only 3 per cent this month to 19 per cent of total accessible capacity.

 |Rainfall decile group||Percentage of area|